simpligility/maven-android-sdk-deployer/README.markdown

 Author: Manfred Moser manfred@simpligility.com  at [simpligility technologies inc](http://www.simpligility.com)

+ATTENTION!
+Currently android.jar artifacts are available in Maven central and unless you use maps related dependencies or insist on using the original jar files from the local SDK install, you will not need this tool anymore.

-The Maven Android SDK Deployer is a helper maven project that can be used to install the libraries necessary to build Android applications with Maven and the Maven Android Plugin.
-These are mostly android.jar and maps.jar at the moment although the setup can be expanded easily.
+The Maven Android SDK Deployer is a helper maven project that can be used to install the libraries necessary to build Android applications with Maven and the Maven Android Plugin directly from your local Android SDK installation.

+The android.jar artifacts in Maven central are available with the groupId com.google.android, whereas this tool uses android.android to avoid overlap.

 How to Use
 ----------